 The BYOD trend can, in many ways, be compared to cloud computing.
 Public cloud computing services, like Amazon Web Services, offer infrastructure-as-a-service (IaaS) to users.
 Using IaaS saves companies costs and training time that would be required in setting up their own storage facilities and having IT personnel maintain them.

-Unlike less than a decade ago, during in a time before virtualization and cloud computing became commonplace, employees today don’t even have to see a single server at their workplace, or have to sit in front of the hardware from which their company’s information originates.
-Today, information runs virtually from the cloud’s “virtual machines” which can be accessed from a variety of mobile devices, laptops, desktops, and gadgets.
+Virtualization and cloud computing have become commonplace, employees today don’t even have to see a single server at their workplace, or have to sit in front of hardware from which their company originates.
+The cloud’s “virtual machines” can be accessed from a variety of mobile devices.

 According to Zdnet, “Public cloud Infrastructure as a Service refers to a virtual machine, storage and network which are presented in a cookie-cutter fashion to allow for on demand or self-service utility.
 The reason that it is called public is that your virtual machine will be collocated with lots of other virtual machines.”